eccosolutions/formbuilder/README.md

 If you want to try it out, have a look [at the demo page](https://kinto.github.io/formbuilder/)

+Note that most things are reasonably obvious, but drag/drop isn't.
+Simply ensure 'Submit' is pressed then drag/drop swaps the elements around.

 Or deploy it on Scalingo in a single click on this button:

 [![Deploy to Scalingo](https://cdn.scalingo.com/deploy/button.svg)](https://my.scalingo.com/deploy)